Get Started

 Marriage-Based Adjustment Process

 If you are a USC or LPR and your spouse lives in the US, you will undergo a process called adjustment of status or one-step adjustment.
 You will file forms such as I-130, I-485, I-765, I-131, and I864.
 You will also provide proof of your bona fide relationship.
 (Example, photos, affidavits, joint bank account, car insurance, health insurance, etc.) Once USCIS accepts the petitions, your spouse will get a biometrics notice for fingerprinting.
-After which, the local USCIS office will schedule an in-person interview for both of you to attend.
+After that, the local USCIS office will schedule an in-person interview for both of you to attend.
 The interview is to examine the evidence and to determine if you have a real marriage.
 If the USCIS adjudicator approves the case, they will approve the issuance of a Lawful Permanent Resident Card for the foreign national spouse.

 This process can be stressful, and it is best to have a knowledgeable, professional guide you through the process.